Afghan National Civil Order Force

 The Afghan National Civil Order Force (ANCOF), formerly known as the Afghan National Civil Order Police (ANCOP), was an Afghan National Army (ANA) force responsible for civil order and counterinsurgency.

+The ANCOP was developed in July 2006 by Colonel Jack Stankiewicz, US Army, Police Reformation Directorate, CSTC-A. It had stations in major cities and towns across Afghanistan.

+History

 In March 2018, most of the ANCOP personnel of the Afghan National Police were transferred to the Afghan National Army to form the ANCOF with their role remaining the same.
 The remaining 2,550 ANCOP personnel in the Afghan National Police formed the Public Security Police (PSP).
 The ANCOF consisted of eight brigades.

 In June 2020, the ANA began disbanding the ANCOF brigades with personnel to be integrated into ANA Corps.

-The ANCOP was developed in July 2006 by Colonel Jack Stankiewicz, US Army, Police Reformation Directorate, CSTC-A. It had stations in major cities and towns across Afghanistan.

 Role

 ANCOP's mission was to provide civil order presence patrols, prevent violent public incidents, and provide crisis and anti-terror response in urban and metropolitan environments.
 Like the Afghan Border Police, ANCOP used to be a branch of the Afghan National Police (ANP), under the nation's Ministry of Interior Affairs.
 However, both units, ANCOP and Border Police were transferred to the Defense Ministry.